camper0008/tphollebeek/README.md

 - [x] Image of me somewhere

-- [ ] Technologies i have experience with
+- [ ] Technologies I have experience with

 - [ ] Quick navigation